 Handling of samples and administration of work

-When writing a quality manual with ISO 17025 standards in mind, your laboratory must provide a complete description of the following:
+When writing a quality manual with ISO/IEC 17025 standards in mind, your laboratory must provide a complete description of the following:

 - Procedures for receiving, storing, and recording samples